geky/ramcrc32bd/README.md

    Still, it's good to be aware of this tradeoff.

-   ramcrc32bd's [`error_correction`][error-correction] config option lets
-   you control exactly how many bit-errors to attempt to repair in case better detection is more useful.
+   ramcrc32bd's `error_correction` config option lets you control exactly how many bit-errors to attempt to repair in case better detection is more useful.

 2. Brute force doesn't really scale.